-On August 18, 2020, the Company entered into an Open Market Sale AgreementSM (the "ATM Sale Agreement") with Jefferies LLC ("Jefferies") under which the Company may offer and sell, from time to time at its sole discretion, shares of its Class A common stock, par value \$0.001 per share (the "Class A Shares"), through Jefferies as its sales agent.
-The Company also filed a prospectus supplement pursuant to the Sale Agreement for the offer and sale of its Class A Shares having an aggregate offering price of up to \$25 million (the "2020 ATM Program").
+On May 17, 2021, the Company entered into an Open Market Sale AgreementSM (the "Class D Sale Agreement") with Jefferies under which the Company may offer and sell, from time to time at its sole discretion, shares of its Class D common stock, par value \$0.001 per share (the "Class D Shares"), through Jefferies as its sales agent.
+On May 17, 2021, the Company filed a prospectus supplement pursuant to the Class D Sale Agreement for the offer and sale of its Class D Shares having an aggregate offering price of up to \$25.0 million.
+As of December 31, 2021, the Company has not sold any Class D Shares under the Class D Sale Agreement.
+The Company may from time to time also enter into new additional ATM programs and issue additional common stock from time to time under those programs.